mbodm/pingalive-dotnet/README.md

 ![Screenshot](screenshot.png)

 ### What it is
-- It´s a very tiny (~100 lines of code) command-line executable for Windows.
+- It´s a very tiny (~100 lines of code) .NET command-line executable for Windows.
 - When executed, it continuously pings a specific server, until closed.
 - It´s used for internet connection testing, for my personal use.

-##### Side note:
-There also exists a Rust version and a Go (golang) version of this tool.
-Those versions are exactly the same tool as this one, just written in Rust or Go.
-They were written in the past.
-And for the sake of _[insert some weird reason here]_ i just quickly rewrote that rather tiny application in C#/.NET now.
-- For the Rust version have a look at [pingalive](https://github.com/mbodm/pingalive)
-- For the Go version have a look at [pingalive-go](https://github.com/mbodm/pingalive-go)

 ### How it works
 - It just executes the Windows `ping` command with `-t 194.25.2.129` as parameters.